jdobbs34/CP-325.9---Capstone-Completion-Frontend/README.md

 ## About

-A React web application that lets you search for Books from Google, save them to your personal libary, and track your read status.
+A React web application that lets you search for Books from Google, save them to your personal library, and track your read status.

 Link to live site =